Strilanc/Strilanc.github.io/_posts/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 Given a quantum operation $U$, you can find a quantum operation $\sqrt{U}$ such that applying $\sqrt{U}$ to a circuit *twice* has the same effect as applying $U$ *once*.
 Similarly, applying $U$ and then its inverse $U^\dagger$ (or vice versa) will cause the operations to undo each other and result in a net effect of no effect.

-Classically, not all operations had square roots.
+Classically, not all operations have square roots.
 For example, the NOT gate has no classical square root.
 There's simply no boolean-to-boolean function $f$ such that $f(f(x)) = \overline{x}$.
 But, quantumly, the NOT gate *does* have a square root.